talalter/image-search-app/docs/DOCKER.md

 ## Quick Start with Docker

-The easiest way to run the Image Search App is using Docker Compose:
+The Image Search App supports Docker deployment with the current microservices architecture.

 ```bash
 # Build and start all services